top of page

 My parents had moved to the U.S. from Sweden in the early 1960s and built a house in the rapidly growing suburbs of Long Island, where my father had found work teaching history at a newly opened state university.
 Not knowing how long they planned to stay in the U.S., they wanted my younger sister Camilla and me to grow up Swedish and to visit and live in the country often enough to ensure that we settled there as adults.
 My mother, sister, and I spent our summers at my maternal grandparents’ cottage on the coast, where my father joined us for a month or so.
 The year that I turned eight, my family moved to Gothenburg for a little over two years before returning to Long Island.
 Three years after our return, we again moved to Gothenburg, for two and a half years renting furnished places in and around the city before moving back to our house on Long Island.

 The house hid halfway down a hillside of oaks, with a long, steep driveway that measured the distance between my family and the outside world.
 My family spent many weekends and evenings perfecting its rooms and yard.
 While my parents made bookshelves, lampshades, rugs, curtains, concrete walkways, and stone retaining walls, Camilla and I weeded, raked, swept, and ran after buckets and brushes.
-Together we crawled across a nearby beach gathering pebbles into carloads of buckets to create a decorative border along the patio and scoured garage sales for chairs, tables, and lamps to refinish.
-Our home felt solid and well lived-in, each rug, chair, and shrub positioned with forethought and care.
+Together we crawled across a nearby beach gathering pebbles into carloads of buckets to create borders along the patio and driveway and scoured garage sales for chairs, tables, and lamps to refinish.
+Inside and out, our home bore the imprint of our shared labor and devotion, and of our unstated hope that if only we nurtured it, it would grant us the rootedness for which we longed.

-When I was seventeen, my mother, sister, and I made a third move back to Sweden, where my father planned to eventually join us.
-Our move was my fifth change in home and schools in as many years.
-I didn’t understand why my parents couldn’t decide once and for all where to settle, but sensed that my mother’s ties to her home country ran far deeper than my father’s.
+Yet as we continued to both lovingly tend it and leave it for months and years at a time to return to Sweden, the house held both our hopes and our ambivalence, a testament, I think today, to my parents’ yearning to put down roots but not settle or fully belong.
+Home in America, as I implicitly understood it, consisted of a lovingly tended house, but not a place of ultimate belonging.
+Though I didn’t understand why my parents couldn’t decide once and for all where to settle, I sensed that my mother’s ties to her home country ran deeper than my father’s.
 While returning for good to Sweden remained an ultimate hope for both my parents, for my mother losing the shelter of an ancestral landscape, language, and family created a chasm that no devotion to a home or new friendships on Long Island could bridge.

-My parents intended our final move to Sweden to be for good.
-But at the age of eighteen, I returned to Long Island.
-I was the only member of my family born in the United States and considered myself more American than Swedish.
+When I was seventeen, after a year back on Long Island, my mother, sister, and I made a final move to Sweden, where my father planned to eventually join us.
+I left Sweden for good a year later.
+Though I didn’t actually know on which side of the Atlantic I belonged, after five changes in homes and schools in as many years, I wanted to know only one place as home.
 I also wanted to choose, instead of inherit, which country to belong to, not yet knowing I could do both.
-I gradually let my Swedish language fall into disuse and scarcely thought of the country I had left behind.
+I gradually let my Swedish language fall into disuse and rarely thought of the people and places I had left behind.
 When I occasionally did, I couldn’t conjure up clear images of the friends and relatives I had known or the neighborhoods I had called home.
-Sweden, I told myself, was my parents’ country, and the United States my country.

-I began to long for pines, boulder-strewn bays, and the sweet scent of seaweed drifting through the breeze.
+I began to long for pines, boulder-strewn bays, and the sweet, salty scents of seaweed drifting through the breeze.
 At first, I didn’t understand how I could long for a place I rarely thought of.
 I tried to ward my longing off by telling myself that I could see rocky bays and pine groves in northern Minnesota too.
 Instead, each time I drove north, I would pick up the scent of sun-warmed needles, feel a cold wind rush through my hair, or see reindeer lichen in the forest or harebells on rocky lakeside outcrops and think of Sweden.
 I couldn’t stop my longing from gathering force.
 An intuitively trusted place, the Swedish coast remained untainted by the shattered faith of my recent life.
 It beckoned me with memories of a joy and stillness I had forgotten I could know.

 Knowing that nostalgia often thrives on the distortions of an unchecked memory, I decided that I could try to get rid of mine by returning to Sweden and seeing for myself that the place held little for me in the present.
 I could revisit Sweden once and then again leave the country behind.
 I booked a flight for a ten-day trip and made light of the decision, all the while sensing it was the most instinctively compelling decision I had made in years.